Fiber Optic Splitters: An Overview and Product Options

 Without splitters, networks would require individual lines for each end-user connection – something that would be difficult to sustain both at a technical level and in terms of the raw costs involved.
 Splitters allow networks to grow and to serve more users more efficiently.

-Splitters increase redundancy.
+Splitters increase redundancy

 In addition to making networks more scalable, splitters also play a role in making networks more dependable.
-Specifically, 2:N splitters (splitters with two inputs) are typically deployed in a ring configuration to increase physical network redundancy.
+Specifically, 2:N splitters (splitters with two inputs) are often deployed in a ring configuration to increase physical network redundancy.

 What are the different types of fiber optic splitters?